Zinbo/software-dev-repository/content/posts/DataStructures/index.md

 ## Operations
 To insert an element we insert it at the next available leaf (does it matter if we go left or right?).
 We then sift the element up to its rightful place by swapping values with parents.
 Inserting is therefore big O(h) where h is tree height.

-To extract the max element (whic his the root), we replace it with one of the leaves and then sift it down.
+To extract the max element (which is the root), we replace it with one of the leaves and then sift it down.
 We choose the child with the largest element, as then we will fix violations on both of the roots edges.

 To change the priority of an element, we need to change the value and then sift it up or down.
 O(tree height).